jperon/lyluatex/README.en.md

 ## Usage

-In the preable of your document, include the pacakge `lyluatex`:
+In the preable of your document, include the package `lyluatex`:

     \usepackage{lyluatex}